Iran demands Britain release oil tanker held in Gibraltar | Malay Mail

 The 28-member bloc has imposed sanctions on Syrian officials including government ministers over their role in the “violent repression” of civilians.

-It has frozen the assets of around 70 entities and introduced an embargo on Syrian oil, investment restrictions and a freeze on Syrian central bank assets within the EU.
+Russia said the tanker’s detention was a “targeted action aimed at further complicating the situation around Iran and Syria”.

+The “enthusiastic remarks” by British and American officials following the seizure “show that this action was planned for a long time”, the foreign ministry said in a statement.

-The tanker's detention comes just days after Iran announced it would exceed the uranium enrichment limit set up as part of the 2015 deal to avoid it building up to the level required for a nuclear warhead.
+The move by Gibraltarian authorities comes just days after Iran announced it would exceed the uranium enrichment limit set under the 2015 nuclear deal.

+The International Atomic Energy Agency, the UN’s nuclear watchdog, said yesterday it would hold a July 10 emergency meeting on Iran.

-The unilateral move has sent tensions in the Gulf soaring as the administration of President Donald Trump forges ahead with a policy of “maximum pressure” against Iran in coordination with its Middle East allies Israel and Saudi Arabia.
+The announcement followed a request by the US, which under President Donald Trump has forged ahead with a policy of “maximum pressure” against Iran in coordination with its allies Israel and Saudi Arabia.

-White House National Security Advisor John Bolton, a champion of the hawkish policy towards Tehran, applauded the interception of the supertanker.
+White House National Security Advisor John Bolton, a champion of the hawkish policy towards Tehran, tweeted the interception of the supertanker was “excellent news”.

-“Excellent news: UK has detained the supertanker Grace I laden with Iranian oil bound for Syria in violation of EU sanctions,” Bolton tweeted.

 According to specialised shipping trade publication Lloyd’s List, which analyses vessel-tracking data, the 1997-built ship is laden with Iranian oil.